tiy-durham-fe-2015/curriculum/lectures/week-01-1.md

 - line-length should not exceed 70 characters
 - line-height should be proportional to the font-size
 - blocks should have extra space (usually a blank line) between them

+### Positioning

+When you're flying around the world, you often see a map that shows where your plane is relative to the planet.
+In this exercise, you're going to do that using CSS and HTML.

+The plane image is: img/plane.svg

+The map image is: img/world-map.jpg

+Using CSS positioning, put the plane somewhere over florida.

+Next, allow the world map to resize with the width of the browser, and make sure the plane remains over florida, even when the map size changes.

 ## Assignment